CrazyOp145/SoftwareEngineering4110/README.md

 to search for different customer profiles using their ID's or names.
 They will also be able to see a full list of Customer Profiles.
 They can also delete or update any customer profiles.
 Deleting a customer profile will also cause the system to delete all linked invoices linked to that profile.
+ *NOTE * Feature 7 was not implemented, so I needed to test this feature using sample Invoices it was hard coded in.
+The hard coded file is called "customerInvoicesTest.csv" you can edit the ID in there to match the ID of any customer to ensure that it deletes it
+*NOTE END *
 #### Feature 6
 For feature 6 when a salesperson user logs into the System they will be able to create a customer order for a customer profile.
 It will allow them to add 1-5 items to an order for a specific order